UPDATE

 • The credible witness must identify the signer to you.

-Notarial Certificate
+Notarial certificate

 As part of the notarial act, you are responsible for completing the notarial certificate, which is a section of the document that describes the act being performed.
 The certificate should include: